-The use of neural networks as a tool based on artificial intelligence allows us to achieve much better results than using standard methods such as linear, nonlinear, or polynomial regression.
-The results presented in Table 2 show a significant increase in the accuracy of the results compared to real data samples.
-The computational complexity is much higher, but for such small data sets, the learning time of the neural network was a few seconds, which does not constitute any significant difficulty in its design.
+Fig. 10.
+Linear and polynomial regression results for integrated circuits supply work was a few seconds, which does not constitute any significant difficulty in its design.
 The disadvantage of the NN model is the difficult mathematical description resulting from the complexity of the layers.
 However, this is not a problem in the practical implementation of the learned NN for further use.
 It is possible to use the created structure and develop it for further applications.
-It would therefore be possible to create a complete model.
+It would therefore be possible to crewww.journals.pan.pl ate a complete model.
 The average value of the coefficient of determination for the neural network model in relation to all presented (according to Table 2) samples is 74.4%.
-Using the tools used so far allows us to obtain results that are worse by 37.6 percentage points for linear regression (average 36.8%), worse by 27 percentage points for polynomial regression (average 47.4%) and by 36 percentage points for nonlinear regression (average 38.4%).
-The best of the classical solutions is polynomial regression, however, the use of neural networks allows to achieve convergence that is higher by 27 percentage points.
-The most important conclusions resulting from the conducted research include:
+Using the tools used so far allows to obtain results that are worse by 37.6 percentage points for linear regression (average 36.8%), worse by 27 percentage points for polynomial regression (average 47.4%) and by 36 percentage points for nonlinear regression (average 38.4%).
+The best of the classical solutions is polynomial regression, however, the use of neural networks allows to achieve convergence that is higher by 27 percentage points.The most important conclusions resulting from the conducted research include: